Born into show business, hired guns Tony and his brother Hunt Sales were the rhythm section and driving force behind some key moments in rock history.

 They even recorded an R&B album together called Hired Guns in 1979 as The Sales Brothers that should have made them both big name stars if Tony hadn’t hit a tree with his car in delaying its release until 2008.
 Sadly, the Sales brothers’ soul-revue ambitions were derailed, leaving the album a minor footnote in rock history.

-These Top 5 Songs serve as a tip-of-the-iceberg introduction to these dedicated and hard working American musicians who continue to strive for excellence.
+These Top 5 Songs serve as a tip-of-the-iceberg introduction to these dedicated and hard working American musicians.

 The Sales Brothers – Top 5 Songs